 Restart your computer and press <F12> to enter the boot device configuration menu.
-Use the up or down arrow key to select UEFI: Built-in EFI Shell.
-Press <Enter> to access.
-Follow the steps below and enter the commands to access the RAID setup utility.
+Use the up or down arrow key to select your USB flash drive which is prefixed with "UEFI:" string.
+Then press <Enter> to access the screen.
+To run the UEFI RAID utility, enter the following commands.